nmedija/aws-vpc-setup/README.md

 # aws-vpc-setup
 An example of using Terraform to setup an AWS VPC

-This contains modules to create:
+This relies on [terraform-modules](https://github.com/nmedija/terraform-modules) to create:
+1. VPC
-1. Private Subnets
+2. Private Subnets
-2. Public Subnets
+3. Public Subnets
-3. NAT Gateways
+4. NAT Gateways
-4. Bastion Host
+5. Bastion Host

 ## Pre-requisites
 - Terraform